Top Things To Do In Ipoh

 Marvel at Murals

 Going on a mural walk is one of the top things to do in Ipoh.
 Most tourists visiting Ipoh religiously track down Ernest Zacharevic’s murals.
 Originally there were seven of them– the hummingbird, kopi-O, old uncle with coffee cup, paper plane, evolution, trishaw, girl with stool and birdcage, small kopi-O — of which the last two no longer exist.
 But Zacharevic’s murals are not all; local artists have filled the town with some amazing street art.
-In Ipoh’s new town, there’s a street named Mural Lane where you can see some amazing artwork depicting local life, cultures, festivals, and tradition.
+In Ipoh’s new town, there’s a street named Mural Lane where you can see some amazing artwork depicting local life, cultures, festivals, and traditions.
+If you love chasing murals, you must also visit George Town in Penang on your Malaysia trip.

 Stroll along the Kinta River